twinklefan/Timmy-Art/README.md

 # Timmy-Art
-A friend made some amazing pictures in onenote during class
+A friend made some amazing paintings in Onenote when bored in class